Trojan3877/TrojanChat/README.md

 # TrojanChat
 # 🏈 TrojanChat

-TrojanChat is a modular C++ terminal-based chat app designed for USC football fans to talk recruiting, coaching changes, and game-day hype.
+TrojanChat is a mixture of Java script, HTML, CSS and C++  terminal-based chat app designed for USC football fans to talk recruiting, coaching changes, and game-day hype.
 This is a system design project built with future integration into Firebase and mobile platforms in mind.

 ## 🔧 Features (v1.0)
 - User registration and login